chocochip1986/SpringBootSecurityBasicAuthProject/README.md

 # Spring Boot Security Sample Project

+## This project has a couple of sample projects in here demonstrating the use of various spring security related feartures
-### This project shows how to use basic authentication as the main authentication method security
+* #### Basic authentication as the main authentication method security